 I received M.Sc. from Dept. of Mathematics and PhD from Dept. of Informatics at

-My recent work is in the area of mobile Health (mHealth), tapping the unique potentials of mobile technology to improve delivery of healthcare interventions.
+My recent work is in the area of mobile Health (mHealth), tapping the unique potentials of mobile technology to improve delivery of healthcare interventions and health outcomes.

-Examples: Mobile therapy apps can collect patient’s data to remotely monitor patient’s condition.
-The data can be fed-back to the doctor in real-time, before the patient’s next visit to her doctor.
-Based on the feedback, the doctor may check the progress of the therapy and the patient’s compliance to the recommended course of treatment; identify early symptoms of risks (heart failure); prevent relapse; monitor the impact of newly prescribed medications on patient’s condition, adjust the dosage of the medication or change the medication in case of side-effects.
+Examples: Mobile phones can disseminate healthcare education and information to people who do not have easy access to doctors.
+Mobile phones can connect patients and doctors in-between face-to-face sessions in the clinic.
+Medical treatment can be more effective if doctors understand better how patients are doing in-between face-to-face sessions with a doctor.
+Advanced forms of mHealth apps can help doctors remotely monitor patients receiving treatment, improving the overall efficacy of health services.
+Mobile phones with self-monitoring and user sensing capabilities can collect patient data in real-life situations, providing useful and timely feedback to the doctor.
+Based on the feedback, the doctor can monitor the progress of the therapy, and the patient’s compliance to the recommended course of treatment; identify early risks (e.g., of heart failure); prevent relapse; monitor the impact of newly prescribed medications on patient’s condition, adjust the dosage of the medication or change the medication in case of side-effects.
 All the above can be done before the patient’s next visit to the clinic.

 mHealth solutions may be particularly beneficial for people living in remote areas, without easy access to doctors.
 I am interested in applying the expertise I built in our mHealth projects to develop practical mHealth solutions in Bhutan, for example, to address the healthcare needs of people living in hard-to-reach mountainous areas.